Settings Selector based on Capture Speed

 Z2 L100 Matte

-To download the desired settings file, connect to the camera (your specific model) in Zivid Studio, select the preset settings, turn on Ambient Light Adaption, and export the settings.
-The capture time with settings adapted for ambient light frequency might be longer.
+To download the desired settings file, you can also connect to the camera (your specific model) in Zivid Studio, select the preset settings, turn on Ambient Light Adaption, and export the settings.

-To download the desired settings file, connect to the camera (your specific model) in Zivid Studio, select the preset settings, turn on Ambient Light Adaption, and export the settings.
-The capture time with settings adapted for ambient light frequency might be longer.
+To download the desired settings file, you can also connect to the camera (your specific model) in Zivid Studio, select the preset settings, turn on Ambient Light Adaption, and export the settings.

 To demonstrate reaching the above requirements for parcels we continuously run benchmark capture programs with our cameras on various PCs.
 The following table shows the results.